alexanderGugel/webglify/README.md

     x: -70
 ```

-Hey look, you can do this too.
+Oh hey look, you can do this too.
 You can define CSS-like selectors for your WebGLify code.

 ## Examples
 _(Coming soon)_